Early Years’ Songs: 10 Reasons to use them with your 3 – 6 year olds

 All these reactions demonstrate creative responses.
 These responses come from an in-depth familiarity of the song, which in itself demonstrates a growing confidence in what each child can now ‘do’ with the song.

 At this stage, the song becomes a creative soundscape.
 It is now a launching pad for so many other original ideas.
+Now that the children know the song so well, they start to experiment with it by, for example, changing some of the words, actions, or rhythms.

 These developments bring wonder to all who experience them!
 The children gain so much pleasure from ‘playing’ with the songs!

-The adults find it wonderful to witness the magical mysteries of learning through song!
+And the adults find it wonderful to witness the magical mysteries of learning through song!

 Why not give songs a try?